eehitchcock/100_readings/mjr/vision/chaucer_canterbury_6.md

 660. the __climax__ of this sermon is a condamnation of __swearing__ where he actually swears - a sequence of funny oaths used to preach against them, but probably producing the opposite effect - __laughter__. the argumentation is faulty, the examples become less vivid and more obscure. is the pardoner getting drunk? [_the quintessential example of this paradox - how do we condemn the words that we must use to condemn? how can we be outside of this temporality, of this sinfulness, of language?_]

-701. the actual tale seems to be about these sinners who, safe in the warm excesses of a tavern, learn about deth killing hundreds of people - probably a reference to the __plague__ - and therefore decide to visit him, to kill him.
+701. the actual tale seems to be about these sinners who, safe in the warm excesses of a tavern, learn about death killing hundreds of people - probably a reference to the __plague__ - and therefore decide to visit him, to kill him.

 	- the premise could be the __unmaking__ of the previous tale - fixing its tragedy. [_true - fixing its tragedy after the history of christian sacrifice and redemption; the question being, what is sin like, now that we are no longer haunted by its inevitability, by the fact that we will never ever be redeemed?_]